davglass/bambu-farm/README.md

 ## TODO

-* Figure out how to see what AMS filament is being used.
+* Integrate FTPS to view the contents of the printer.
-* Add the Fan data.
+  * Possibly allow uploads directly to a printer.

 ## Setup